stevana/stateful-pbt-with-fakes/README-unprocessed.md

 The only new thing worth paying attention to is the `q` in `Command` and `Response`, which is parametrised so that it works for both symbolic and real references.
-The `Functor` instance let's us to substitution, while `Foldable` let's us extract all new references from a response, so that we can substitute them in later `Command`s.
+The `Functor` instance lets us do substitution, while `Foldable` lets us extract all new references from a response, so that we can substitute them in later `Command`s.

 ##### Testing